-The location of the two mine encounters, in addition to others in the wider area, are presented at Appendix 9.
+The location of these UXO encounters, in relation to the Study Site, are presented at Appendix 9.

 5.9 UXO Threats - Summary

 A georeferenced chart depicting the considered range of prospective UXO contamination sources at the study area is presented at Figure 2 below, as well as at Appendix 10.